On Adversarial Attacks In Acoustic Drone Localization: Supplementary Layout

 \section{Supplementary Layout}

-In the following sections we report additional details complementing the main paper, ordered as follows - 1) \cref{app:res} includes supplementary results for the three main types of experiments conducted in the paper - \\ \textbf{Targeted Attacks} - \cref{app:targeted} extends figure 6 from the paper, reporting localization performance attained under targeted adversarial attacks, considering a wider range of acoustic scenes and attack bounds, as well as an ablation for adversarial sound source location optimization. \\ \textbf{Source Location Optimization} - \cref{app:fixed_heatmaps} provides further comparison between localization capabilities with and without adversarial source location optimization, similar to section 4.2. \\ \textbf{$\delta$ Uncertainty} - \cref{app:delta} elaborates values of location gradients w.r.t sensor-sampled sound (as shown in figure 5) to quantifty the error expected for our perturbation delineation algorithm under the uncertainty in value of the recovered waveform at moment $t=0$.\\
+In the following sections we report additional details complementing the main paper, ordered as follows - 1) Section \ref{app:res} includes supplementary results for the three main types of experiments conducted in the paper - \\ \textbf{Targeted Attacks} - Section \ref{app:targeted} extends figure 6 from the paper, reporting localization performance attained under targeted adversarial attacks, considering a wider range of acoustic scenes and attack bounds, as well as an ablation for adversarial sound source location optimization. \\ \textbf{Source Location Optimization} - Section \ref{app:fixed_heatmaps} provides further comparison between localization capabilities with and without adversarial source location optimization, similar to section 4.2. \\ \textbf{$\delta$ Uncertainty} - Section \ref{app:delta} elaborates values of location gradients w.r.t sensor-sampled sound (as shown in figure 5) to quantifty the error expected for our perturbation delineation algorithm under the uncertainty in value of the recovered waveform at moment $t=0$.\\

-We denote that our scatter-plot heatmap figures for the \textit{room\_2} and \textit{office\_4} environments may depict environment shapes slightly different than those known from \cite{chang2017matterport3d,straub2019replica} environments.
-The reason is we do not evaluate localization in locations where the drone cannot be present, due to it's simulated physical dimensions from \cite{shor2024active}. \\
+we note that our scatter-plot heatmap figures for the \textit{room\_2} and \textit{office\_4} environments may depict environment shapes slightly different than those known from \cite{chang2017matterport3d,straub2019replica} environments.
+The reason is we do not evaluate localization in locations where the drone cannot be present, due to its simulated physical dimensions from \cite{serussi2024active}. \\

-2) \cref{app:training} provides in-depth implementation, optimization and training-regime details.
-3) In \cref{app:loc_opt} we discuss the added computational resources required in adversarial source location optimization, to further stress the importance of our findings from section 4.2, where we claim source-location optimization could prove cost-ineffective in some cases.
+2) Section \ref{app:training} provides in-depth implementation, optimization and training-regime details.
+3) In Section \ref{app:loc_opt} we discuss the added computational resources required in adversarial source location optimization, to further stress the importance of our findings from section 4.2, where we claim source-location optimization could prove cost-ineffective in some cases.